-Immunocompetent individuals infected with hepatitis C virus (HCV) will have anti-HCV antibodies detectable in their serum.
-In general, 70% to 80% of these individuals will develop chronic infection with ongoing viral replication in the liver and detectable HCV RNA in serum, eventually causing fibrosis and cirrhosis.
-The other 20% to 30% of infected individuals recover from the infection without evidence of viral replication or the presence of detectable HCV RNA.
+Of all individuals infected with hepatitis C virus (HCV), about 75% of them will develop chronic hepatitis C with ongoing viral replication in the liver and detectable HCV RNA in serum or plasma, eventually resulting in cirrhosis.
+The remaining 25% of the infected individuals recover from the infection without evidence of viral replication or presence of detectable HCV RNA in serum or plasma.

-In patients with chronic HCV infection, the response to combined interferon-alpha and ribavirin therapy is correlated with pretreatment serum HCV RNA levels (viral load) and HCV genotype.
-Similarly, the optimal duration of combined interferon and ribavirin therapy can be determined from the patient's pretreatment viral load and HCV genotype.
-Clinical studies also indicate that a decrease in HCV RNA levels of more than 2 log IU/mL at 4 weeks and/or 12 weeks of therapy is predictive of an increased chance of achieving a sustained virologic response (undetectable HCV RNA levels in serum 6 months after completing antiviral therapy).
-Despite typically undergoing a longer duration of treatment (48 weeks versus 24 weeks), patients with chronic infection due to HCV genotypes 1 and 4 generally have less favorable sustained virologic response rates (40%-60%) than those infected with genotypes 2 and 3 (>80%).
-To determine the duration of treatment and monitor the response to anti-HCV therapy, HCV RNA levels in serum are typically measured in patients at 0 (baseline) 4 weeks (rapid virologic response, RVR), 8 weeks, 12 weeks (early virologic response: EVR), end-of-treatment (24, 28, or 48 weeks depending on HCV genotype and treatment response), and 24 weeks post-treatment (sustained virologic response: SVR).
+In patients with chronic HCV infection, the response to combined interferon-alpha and ribavirin therapy is correlated with pretreatment serum or plasma HCV RNA levels (viral load) and HCV genotype.
+The optimal duration of combined interferon and ribavirin therapy can be determined from the patient's pretreatment viral load and HCV genotype.
+Clinical trial studies indicated that a decrease in HCV RNA levels of more than 2 log IU/mL at 4 weeks and/or 12 weeks of therapy is predictive of an increased chance of achieving a sustained virologic response (defined as undetectable HCV RNA levels in serum 6 months after completing antiviral therapy).
+Despite receiving longer duration of antiviral therapy (48 weeks versus 24 weeks), patients with chronic infection due to HCV genotypes 1 and 4 generally have less favorable sustained virologic response rates (40%-50%) than those infected with genotypes 2 and 3 (>80%).
+To determine the duration of treatment and monitor the response to anti-HCV therapy, HCV RNA levels in serum or plasma are typically measured at 0 (baseline), 4 (rapid virologic response, RVR), 8, and 12 (early virologic response: EVR) weeks of therapy, end-of-treatment (24, 28, or 48 weeks depending on HCV genotype and treatment response), and 24 weeks post-treatment (sustained virologic response: SVR).

 The following algorithms are available in Special Instructions:

-Detection of acute hepatitis C virus (HCV) infection (ie, <2 months from exposure)
+Detection of acute hepatitis C virus (HCV) infection before the appearance of HCV antibodies in serum (ie, <2 months from exposure)

 Detection and confirmation of chronic HCV infection

-Quantification of HCV RNA in serum of patients with chronic HCV infection (previously anti-HCV antibody-positive)
+Quantification of HCV RNA in serum of patients with chronic HCV infection (HCV antibody-positive)

 Monitoring disease progression in chronic HCV infection and/or response to anti-HCV therapy

-A "Quantitative" result expressed in IU/mL and log IU/mL indicates the degree of active HCV viral replication in the patient.
-Monitoring HCV RNA levels over time can be important for assessing disease progression or monitoring a patient's response to anti-HCV therapy.
+A quantitative result expressed in IU/mL and log IU/mL indicates the degree of active HCV viral replication in the patient.
+Monitoring HCV RNA levels over time is important to assess disease progression and/or monitoring a patient's response to anti-HCV therapy.

-An "Indeterminate" result with the comment "Inconclusive result.
-Submit a new specimen for testing if clinically indicated" indicates that inhibitory substances may be present in the specimen.
-When clinically indicated, collection and testing of a new specimen is recommended.
+An "Inconclusive" result with the comment "Inconclusive" result.
+Submit a new specimen for testing if clinically indicated indicates that inhibitory substance(s) is/are present in the serum specimen tested.
+When clinically indicated, collection of a new serum specimen for retesting is recommended.

-4. de Leuw P, Sarrazin C, Zeuzem S: How to use virological tools for the optimal management of chronic hepatitis C. Liver Int 2011;31 supp 1:3-12
+2. de Leuw P, Sarrazin C, Zeuzem S: How to use virological tools for the optimal management of chronic hepatitis C. Liver Int 2011;31 Suppl 1:3-12